U.S. to seek currency chapters in trade talks with Japan, others: Mnuchin

 Japan’s Economy Minister Toshimitsu Motegi, who oversees trade talks with the United States, said on Sunday he had so far made no discussions on currencies with his counterpart, U.S. Trade Representative Robert Lighthizer.

-“If discussions on this subject become necessary, they will be made by the finance ministers of both countries,” Motegi said in a television programme, in response to Mnuchin’s remark.
+“If discussions on this subject become necessary, they will be made by the finance ministers of both countries,” Motegi said in a television program, in response to Mnuchin’s remark.

 U.S. President Donald Trump and Japanese Prime Minister Shinzo Abe agreed in September to start trade talks in an arrangement that, for now, protects Japanese automakers from further tariffs.